hopchouinard/Claraforge/why-it-works/META-HumanCognitionBridge.md

-# Human Cognition Bridge – How Claraverse Hacks Your Brain (for Good)
+# Human Cognition Bridge – How Claraforge Hacks Your Brain (for Good)

 > *The repo is code.
 The philosophies are operating system.  **This** file is the neural adapter that lets the two plug straight into wetware.*